 New way to multiply umbilical cord blood stem cells discovered

 Researchers at the Stowers Institute of Medical Research have found another way to expand/multiply blood-forming, adult stem cells from umbilical cord blood.
-The discovery increases the potential of a single stem cell sample in treating more conditions.
+The discovery increases the potential of a single stem cell sample to treat more conditions.

 In the study, researchers focused on a protein that affects haematopoietic stem cells’ ability to self-renew.
 When the function of this protein – called Ythdf2 – was temporarily reduced, the researchers noticed increased expansion of haematopoietic stem cells.
 They also noticed that reducing the levels of Ythdf2 didn’t change the types of cells that were produced.